gusrub/wallet/DOCUMENTATION.md

 > Roles: **admin**

 Creates a new user with the given data.
 This endpoint is restricted to admin operations.
+By default, when creating a new user a new wallet account will be created as well with a balance of 0.

 ### Request